marceloguarido/stock_scrapper/README.md

 # Docker image

-The production docker image can be pulled from
+The production docker image can be pulled from:

 https://hub.docker.com/repository/docker/erickfis/stock-scrapper